 Performance Security

 Not later than fourteen (14) days after signing the Contract, the Contractor shall furnish a good performance security to the Customer in the form of an unconditional and irrevocable first demand bank guarantee by a reputable bank authorized to operate in the EU acceptable to the Customer (the “Performance Security”).
 The Contractor shall furnish such Performance Security on form attached hereto in Annex 4 (Templates of Bank Guarantees) or other form acceptable to the Customer.
-The amount of the bank guarantee shall be twenty (20) percent of the Contract Price.
+The amount of the bank guarantee shall be twenty percent (20%) of the Contract Price.
+The Performance Security shall enter into effect upon payment of the respective part of the Contract Price in accordance with Clause 27.2(a) (the moment when the amount is credited to the Contractor’s bank account shall be decisive to this extent, about which the Contractor and/or its bank shall inform the Customer in writing without undue delay).

 The proceeds of the Performance Security shall be payable to the Customer in compensation for any financial claim resulting from the Contractor’s failure to fulfil its obligations in the scope specified under the Contract.